-If you ask the folks at TopUniversities where Canberra ranks in the list of best student cities in the world, they will tell you – 23rd.
+If you ask the folks at best colleges in Canberra that rank in the list of best student cities in the world, they will tell you – 23rd.
 However, ask the same question to any student enrolled at a university in Canberra and you will be met with a resounding – 1ST!
-In this article, we will talk about the best universities in Canberra, replete with complete details regarding Canberra university ranking, student population, best courses, famous alumni and so on.
+In this article, we will talk about the top universities in Canberra, replete with complete details regarding Canberra university ranking, student population, best courses, famous alumni and the top colleges in Canberra.

 Like any other major city in Australia, Canberra scores extremely well in the student mix index.
 This means that Canberra has a large and internationally diverse student population, which is crucial for the growth and development of young university students.
 While it’s true that Canberra is one of Australia’s few major cities which is not within walking distance of the beach, Canberra nonetheless has plenty of natural attractions.
 In this carefully crafted capital city of Australia, students can visit top tourist and cultural attractions like the Australian War Memorial, the New Parliament House, the Museum of Australian Democracy at Old Parliament House, Lake Burley Griffin… the list goes on!